snail perched on a stack of coins

 In summary, managing cash flow during slow periods requires thoughtful planning and management.
 But you have tools available, and depending on your circumstances, you can weather the downturn and be prepared for future growth.

-6 Ways to Spot Fake Money and Protect Your Small Business from Scams
+6 Ways to Spot Fake Money and Protect Your Small Business

 When a rash of fake money found its way into an Oregon community it left residents and many small business owners holding the bag.
 Cautionary tales provides a good reminder to provide information and training to employees in how to spot counterfeit currency.